 C.S.
-Lewis was one of the intellectual giants of the twentieth century, a rare genius who was not only an acknowledged master of Christian apologetics but possessor of a vivid religious imagination that created some of the world’s most beloved fairy tales and space odysseys.
-He was Chair of Medieval and Renaissance Literature at Cambridge University and author of many acclaimed classics such as Mere Christianity, The Screwtape Letters, and The Chronicles of Narnia.
-To date, the Narnia books have sold over 100 million copies.
+Lewis, Chair of Medieval and Renaissance Literature at Cambridge University and acclaimed writer, was one of the intellectual giants of the twentieth century—a rare genius who was not only an acknowledged master of Christian apologetics but the possessor of a vivid religious imagination that created some of the world’s most wonderful and profound fairy tales and space odysseys.
+The Great Divorce is one of his most beloved works.

 The Great Divorce is a fantastic theological dream that opens at a bus stop on the murky streets of Hell.
 The narrator and a group of grumbling ghosts are taken on a journey by flying bus to a magnificently beautiful place that they realize is the forecourt of Heaven.
 There the ghosts are met by a number of “Bright People” who try to convince the poor souls to turn away from their ingrained self-perceptions and negative behaviors and choose to change in order to escape their misery in Hell and enter Heaven.
 Each time, though, the ghosts refuse to stay, and walk back to the bus.
 They refuse to let go of how they always were in life.
 This is a fascinating and deeply sad representation of the way a soul, even at the end, clings desperately to its old ways rather than make the choice for life.

 There are only two kinds of people in the end: those who say to God, ‘Thy will be done,” and those to whom God says in the end, ‘Thy will be done.”